antiglory/j-allocator/README.md

 - performs linear searches to allocate new chunks or to find existing chunks;
 - chunks have robust identification from the headers;
 - uses bins as the basis of the algorithm;
+- the linear search through bins could be slow for large bins;
 - not a thread-safe allocator, in other words, it is theoretically incompatible to use the allocator in more than one thread of the process, as data may be overwritten, the same chunk allocated to more than one thread, etc;
 - not as efficient in sanity checks and bin traversal due to using a big computational effort in very large allocations.